UniversalDependencies/docs/_sla-pos/PRON.md

 the modified noun is not there and its absence cannot be explained by ellipsis (but it is the noun modified by the entire relative clause).

+Bulgarian _кой / koj_ etymologically corresponds to the “what kind of” determiner in other languages.
+As noted above, it can be used as a determiner but it is much more likely to _replace_ a noun phrase, i.e. to be used as a pronoun.
+It seems to be a good candidate to allow both tags and disambiguate by context.

 In addition, there is a possessive interrogative determiner corresponding to [en] “whose” ([cs] _čí_).

 There are also derived indefinite and negative determiners, using the same affixes as with “who, what”;